Clarence C. Walton: Education and career

-He earned his bachelor's degree from the University of Scranton and a Master's from Syracuse University.
-His doctorate came from The Catholic University of America where he later became President.
-On his becoming President a student from Columbia University- where he served with distinction as Dean of the School of General Studies stated of him "He's a really good guy in the American tradition.
-He comes on as almost goody-goody,at the same time he's a very clever, shrewd diplomat.
+He earned his bachelor's degree from the University of Scranton and a master's in history from Syracuse University.
+He also attended the then University of Geneva-affiliated Geneva Graduate Institute.
+His doctorate, also in history, came from The Catholic University of America.
+Following his studies, he taught history and political science at Duquesne University, the University of Scranton, and Columbia University.

+Upon becoming president of The Catholic University of America, a student from Columbia University, where he served with distinction as Dean of the School of General Studies stated of him: "He's a really good guy in the American tradition.
+He comes on as almost goody-goody, at the same time he's a very clever, shrewd diplomat.
 He's genuinely liberally progressive."
 He also had a strong interest in business ethics and later taught it at Villanova University.
-Despite being called "liberally progressive" in 1969, and having critiqued capitalism, he has been described as a devout Catholic thus banned Ti-Grace Atkinson from speaking at the University because of her views on the Blessed Virgin Mary.
+Despite being called "liberally progressive" in 1969, and having critiqued capitalism, he has been described as a devout Catholic and thus banned Ti-Grace Atkinson from speaking at the University because of her views on the Blessed Virgin Mary.
 However this ban was overturned in court and he attended or observed the event.
 Due to this Patricia Buckley Bozell, who while listening to Atkinson ran to the podium to slap her for ridiculing the Virgin Birth then left, felt Walton to ultimately be weak and "sniveling" for following the court order and knowingly attending.